 Art 606, Assignment #2: Web Ads

-We had a new instructor with Art 606.
-Our previous instructor took the view that all students were newbies, so she stuck strictly to the basics.
+We had a new instructor for Art 606.
+Our previous instructor had taken the view that all students were newbies, so she stuck strictly to the basics.
 She was a very good teacher of the basics.

 However, the basics tend not to be particularly flashy.
 And graphics is a competitive field.